 Helping verbs (in bold) are used in questions and negative sentences.

 Main verbs also called lexical verbs are those verbs that can stand alone without the help of another verb to complete a sentence.
-They can also be used with a helping verb or auxiliary verb.
 A main verb expresses the action or state of being of the subject.
 When expressing an action, a main verb is an action verb.
 When it expresses the subject’s state of being, it takes a different name of linking verb.
 Every sentence must have a main verb, without which a sentence is incomplete and thus, meaningless.
 Most verbs are main verbs and any verb in a sentence that is not an auxiliary verb is a main verb .The main verb can be in the present or past tense forms.

 Use of action verb as main verb